How to Choose Healthy and Sustainable Clothing

 • Plastics: Polyester, nylon, acrylic, and polyamide are essentially plastic in fabric form.
 They pose hazards due to chemicals used during production and microfibers from the fabrics releasing while laundering, contaminating our water sources.
 This means we could end up ingesting plastics through our drinking water.

-7 Simple Ways to Avoid Harmful Chemicals in Clothes
+7 Simple Ways to Avoid Synthetic Chemicals in Clothes

 #1: Choose fabrics made from natural fibers